Elihu Phillips: Wisconsin career

+During the Civil War, he rented his farm out to Col. B. T. Miller and lived with John Peacock in Fond du Lac, finally selling the farm in 1865, at which time he moved in with his brother Lyman before purchasing the "Sawyer House" on Division Street in Fond du Lac, but continued oversee another farm he owned in Lamartine Township.

-In the later part of the decade, Phillips secured a charter for the Fond du Lac Savings Bank and served two years as president of the bank.
+In 1867, he secured a charter for the Fond du Lac Savings Bank and served two years as president of the bank.

-He died at his home in Fond du Lac on January 10, 1884.
-He was in poor health and withdrawn from society for several years before his death.
+Elihu Lyman Phillips died at his home in Fond du Lac on January 10, 1884.
+He had been in poor health and was very hard of hearing and withdrawn from society for several years before his death.
+His long-time housekeeper and his nieces and nephews who survived him inherited his estate.

 Personal life and family

-Phillips worked closely with his brother, Lyman, for much of his life.
+Phillips worked closely with his brother, Lyman Hubbard Phillips, for much of his life.

 Elihu Phillips was married twice.
 He married Harriet Tousley in 1825, but she died just six months later.
-In 1828, he married Eleanor Jones, who died in 1838.
-With his second wife, he had three children, but none survived him: two died in childhood and the third at age 22.
+In 1828, he married Eleanor (Dashiell) Jones, who died in 1838.
+With his second wife, he had three children, but none survived him: His son Charles J. Phillips was born in 1829 and died at the age of 2 in 1832.
+His son William E. Phillips was born in 1830 and died at the age of 7 months in 1831.
+Another son died in infancy in 1831.
+His daughter Ellen A. Phillips was born in 1833 and died at the age of 22 in 1855.

-His closest remaining relative at his death was his niece, Susan, a daughter of Lyman Phillips, who was then the wife of Edward Colman.
-Susan and her husband escorted his body back to Syracuse, New York, for burial.
+Although he was survived by numerous nieces and nephews who were spread out from western New York to Washington Territory, his nearest relative at his death was his niece, Susan, a daughter of Lyman H. Phillips, who was then the wife of Edward Colman.
+Susan and her husband escorted his body back to Syracuse, New York, for burial next to his second wife and children in Oakwood Cemetery.